 All payments for Holy Union shall be deposited to our official Church bank account ahead of time.
 WE DO NOT RECEIVE any reservation, remaining balance or other agreed upon payments in person or through any personal name via LBC-Padala, Palawan Express or Cebuana.

-Stipend for officiating Minister – A stipend is a financial token of appreciation of the couple for the Pastor or Lay Minister for officiating the wedding ceremony.
-We are now requiring couples to give a stipend to the officiating pastor or lay Minister after the ceremony.
-While the stipend is now required, it is up to the couple to decide how much stipend they will give to the pastor or lay Minister.
+Monetary Stipend for officiating Minister – Please note that the Pastor almost always does not get anything from the wedding fee you pay.
+The Lay minister only gets a day’s wage from the fee.
+Your wedding fee all goes to the general ministry and operating funds of the church.
+Hence, we are now requiring couples to give a stipend to the Pastor or Lay Minister as a token of appreciation.
+While the stipend is now required, it is up to the couple to decide how much stipend they will give to the Pastor or Lay Minister.

 The couple should put it in a white envelope and give it to the Pastor or Lay Minister after the ceremony.